Mr Mika Launikari’s Curriculum Vitae

 Scientific and societal impact of research – Total number of publications

-Involvement (as an author, editor, contributor, etc.) in a total of 20 published academic research reports, handbooks and professional publications [For details, see the list of publications].
+Involvement (as an author, editor, contributor, etc.) in numerous published academic research reports, handbooks and professional publications [For details, see the list of publications].
 To my knowledge, the most cited publications are:

 - Cedefop, 2011.
 Lifelong guidance across Europe –Reviewing policy progress and future prospects.
 ISBN 978-92-896-0848-0.